moonshine/spree-product-variants-by-option/README.markdown

 need to be modified to suit.
 This can be done by overriding the products/show_variant.html view in your site extension or similar.

+### Override the root (products/index)

+The extenstion allows you to override the default root or products/index page by displaying a paginated list of all active variants rather than a list of all the products.
+It will order the display by product ID and variant ID.
+It will NOT display any master variants that belong to a product that have other variants, master variants that belong to a product that have no other variants will still be displayed.

+This behaviour is switched off by default, to get this behaviour to work you will need to uncomment the following two routes within the routes file:

+map.root :controller => "products", :action => "show_all_variants"
+map.show_all_variants "products/index", :controller => "products", :action => "show_all_variants"

 ## TODO list

 Tests